 Where Can You Intern with Your Major?

 Not sure where to you can intern with your major or where to search?
 Check out our list of companies and search by major to find options to help get you started.

 Micro-internships are paid short-term projects posted by employers across a wide range of industries.
 Often, these projects require 20-40 hours of total work across 2-4 weeks and can be completed remotely.
 They are posted on a rolling basis and can be applied to year-round.

 To begin exploring Micro-Internship opportunities, simply click here.

-Indiana INTERNnet is a free internship-matching program linking employers, students, high schools, colleges, and universities.
+Work and Learn Indiana is a free internship-matching program linking employers, students, high schools, colleges, and universities.
 It is a dynamic and searchable database coupled with personal assistance—including a toll-free hotline to answer questions and provide internship guidance and resource materials.

 Start your search and create your account today.

 Northeast Indiana Regional Partnership

 Are you seeking a job or internship in Northeast Indiana?
 Use this website to search opportunities in the region and learn more about the companies and industries that are seeking someone like you.